-I may have called the V8 engine a throwback earlier on, but the high-tech 5.6-litre quad cam V8 is anything but.
+I may have called the notion of a V8 engine a throwback earlier on, but the high-tech 5.6-litre quad cam V8 is anything but.
 Making 298kW and 560Nm, it's a real reminder of the inherent advantages of a larger capacity V8 engine.
 It’s silken smooth, incredibly tractable and instantly responsive under-foot, and it’s a real delight to drive.

 Handling-wise, too, the old Patrol still surprises.
 It's quite light on its feet for its mass and its girth, with excellent feel at the steering wheel, thanks to the old-school hydraulic system.
 Even braking modulation is spot-on thanks to four-piston calipers up front, while the comfort factor of the Patrol can't be overlooked.